 Terence rejoined E company of the 2nd Battalion in early 1917 and attended the various parades and drills required of an IRA member.
 By 1919 he had undertaken a first aid training course and was performing training classes for Cumann na mBan members once or twice a week in Finglas as well as in Summer Street just off Mountjoy Square.

 Later in 1920 Terence was involved in an aborted rescue attempt for the recently arrested Kevin Barry.
-Interestingly Terence noted that it was a cousin of his (another Farrell involved perhaps?
-Another family store was that this was his cousin Rosie McGrane who smuggled Terence’s revolver out of 32 Mountjoy Square when he was arrested) who mobilised him for a the rescue attempt.
+Interestingly Terence noted that it was a cousin of his (a family story was that this was his cousin Rosie McGrane who smuggled Terence’s revolver out of 32 Mountjoy Square when he was arrested so it may she may have also been involved with the Republican movement) who mobilised him for a the rescue attempt.
 He was armed with a gun and grenades and stationed at North Great George’s Street in what would have been a last-ditch, desperate attempt to liberate Barry from Mountjoy prison.
-Due to the large crowds gathering outside the prison and the growing number of military personal that were stationed there it was decided due to the expected carnage that would ensue that the rescue attempt would have to be called off.
+Due to the large crowds gathering outside the prison and the growing number of military personnel that were stationed there it was decided due to the expected carnage that would ensue that the rescue attempt would have to be called off.
 Kevin Barry was later executed by hanging.

 Undoubtedly the most significant incident in which Terence was involved was his role during Bloody Sunday, 21st November 1920.
 He was one of the lookouts at the 22 Lower Mount Street where Lieutenant Henry James Angliss and Lieutenant Charles Peel were residing.
 Angliss, who was going by the code name Peter Mahon/McMahon, was a particular target due to his involvement in the murder of Sinn Fein Councillor John Lynch at the Exchange Hotel on Parliament Street in September 1920.

-While Angliss was killed on Bloody Sunday, Peel managed to escape by barricading himself in his room.
-Terence was keeping guard in the hall when some passing Auxiliaries were alerted by the screams of the housemaids, they tried to escape from the back of the house but came under fire and they had to fight their way out through the front of the house.
+While Angliss was killed on Bloody Sunday, Peel managed to escape a similar fate by barricading himself in his room.
+Terence was keeping guard in the hall when some passing Auxiliaries were alerted by the screams of the housemaids, the Volunteers tried to escape from the back of the house but came under fire and they had to fight their way out through the front.
 Terence was armed with a pair of revolvers and helped cover the group, expending all his ammunition as the rest of the party made their escape up Grattan Street.
 There is a wider account of the assassination here.
 Terence continued in other activities including the armed raid of the SS Clarecastle, a Guinness ship that was being used to transport weapons.
 The volunteers were successful in seizing arms from the ship.
 This must have occurred some time in 1918/1919 when many of the Guinness ships were under the control of the Royal Navy who had commandeered them after the outbreak of World War I, only returning them to the brewery in 1919.

 Terence was arrested in early December 1920 at the family home at 32 Mountjoy Street.
 He was held in Ballykinlar, Co.
 Down, an army base turning internment camp, and was not released until December 1921.
 Terence’s autograph book which he kept during his imprisonment is held in the National Library’s microfilm collection.

 After his release he had a varied and full existence.
 He was heavily involved in the Trade Union movement.
 Terence like his father Terence Snr. was a bookbinder by trade and he soon became head of the bookbinders Union.
-Through his leadership of the bookbinders union he became more prominent in the Trade Union movement later becoming a the last President of the Congress of Irish Unions (CIU), one of the main Trade Union confederations before their amalgamation to become ICTU.
-Terence represented the CIU at the 1958 International Labour Conference in Geneva where he spoke about the importance “educational activity in the field of labour – management relations”, Terence remained active with ICTU and was one of the party who attended the new organisations first meeting with then Taoiseach Sean Lemass.
+Through his leadership of the bookbinders union he became more prominent in the Trade Union movement, later becoming the last President of the Congress of Irish Unions (CIU), one of the main Trade Union confederations before their amalgamation which led to the creation of ICTU.
+Terence represented the CIU at the 1958 International Labour Conference in Geneva where he spoke about the importance “educational activity in the field of labour – management relations”, Terence remained active with ICTU and was one of the party who attended the new organisation’s first meeting with then Taoiseach Sean Lemass.
 Among his other work was a role representing the Trade Union movement on a government committee set up to advise on the establishment of a national television station in 1958, two years before RTE Television was established.

 Terence didn’t live quite long enough to see the first television broadcast of the new station on New Year’s Eve 1961, he had passed away in February of that year.
 The chief mourners at the funeral were his wife Elsie and and his six children.
 His brothers and sisters were also in attendance as were Taoiseach Sean Lemass and Minister for Justice Oscar Traynor who had known Terence from his days in the IRA.
 He was accorded full military honours at his funeral.